 Although KCHA continues to use a variety of innovative financing tools to make progress on eliminating the back-log of accrued repair needs caused by years of inadequate Federal funding, the HUD capital grant budget proposed for FY 2014 will significantly slow this initiative.
 During the coming year, KCHA plans to expend more than \$20 million to complete capital improvements to its federal subsidized housing communities identified through KCHA's capital needs assessment.
 Only a small portion of this work will be funded through the capital grant program.
 As detailed in its 5-year Capital Plan, during FY 2014 KCHA will continue to ramp up renovations at the sites included in KCHA's "509" initiative - former Public Housing developments that were transferred to Project-based Section 8 subsidy in 2013.
 This initiative has enabled the agency to leverage the funds needed to complete, over a ten year period, \$33 million in identified capital improvements.
-Funding for this year's other capital projects will come from a range of sources including Public Housing Capital and RHF funds, accumulated MTW working capital, and the leveraging of private capital through debt and tax credit equity investments.
-As noted, some of these projects may be deferred depending upon final resolution of FY 2014 funding levels.
-Anticipated major rehabilitation activities, together with their projected FY 2014 expenditure levels, are itemized below:
+Funding for this year's other capital projects will come from a range of sources including Public Housing Capital and RHF funds, accumulated MTW working capital, and the leveraging of private capital through debt and tax credit equity contributions.
+Major rehabilitation activities, together with their projected FY 2014 expenditure levels, are itemized below: